shraman25bec10089-del/Digital-Literacy-VITyarthi-Project/README.md

 Thank you for your time and consideration.
 I look forward to your response.

 Yours Sincerely,
 Shraman Bera
 25BEC10089

+Etiquette checklist